Geodesic planes in a geometrically finite end and the halo of a measured lamination: Introduction

-Fix a half sphere $\tilde P$ in the upper half space model of $\mathbb{H}^3$.
-Suppose the top point on the sphere is $O$.
-Let $l$ be a complete geodesic contained in $\tilde P$ of hyperbolic distance $d$ from $O$.
-Let $\tilde P'$ be a sphere bent from $\tilde P$ along $l$ in a fixed small bending angle.
-Then the radius of $\tilde P'$ is $O(e^{-d})$.
-Therefore, if we have another geodesic $l'$ with the same bending profile but having longer geodesic segments between bends then we can get arbitrarily small spheres.
-On the other hand, for an exotic roof, these circles supporting geodesic segments between bends should have radii bounded below.
-Thus $l'$ can be exotic but may not converge to a roof.

-With this in mind, we introduce the notion of \emph{good leaf approximations} for laminations on a hyperbolic surface $X$.
+On the other hand, we are able to show $h'\mathcal{L}\neq\varnothing$ for laminations that are very well approximated by closed geodesics in some sense.
+More precisely, we introduce the notion of \emph{good leaf approximations} for laminations on a hyperbolic surface $X$.
 Essentially, a good sequence of leaf approximations is a sequence of closed curves $\gamma_n$ consisting of a long leaf segment of length $d_n$, whose end is connected by a short transverse segment of transverse measure $o(e^{-d_n})$.
-Such an approximating sequence is called \emph{exotic} if concatenating segments gives an exotic ray.
+Such an approximating sequence is called \emph{exotic} if concatenating segments give an exotic ray.
 We have \begin{thm} Suppose the bending lamination $\mathcal{L}$ of an end $E_+$ of a quasifuchsian manifold has an exotic and good sequence of leaf approximations.
 Then $E_+$ contains uncountably many exotic roofs.
-Equivalently, the corresponding component $\Omega_+$ of the domain of discontinuity contains uncountably many orbits of exotic circles. \end{thm} In \S\ref{sec:sufficient}, we actually introduce the more general \emph{CESAG} sequences of leaf approximations, and show that the existence of such a sequence is sufficient to generate exotic roofs.
+Equivalently, the corresponding component $\Omega_+$ of the domain of discontinuity contains uncountably many orbits of exotic circles. \end{thm} In \S\ref{sec:sufficient}, we actually introduce the more general \emph{CESAG} sequences of leaf approximations and show that the existence of such a sequence is sufficient to generate exotic roofs.
 See \S\ref{sec:sufficient} and Theorem~\ref{thm: sufficient} for details.
 We remark that in the proof, it is really necessary to check the exotic property, for otherwise we may only get an asymptotic plane shadowed by a support plane.

 The conditions on leaf approximations are somewhat competing: the exotic property requires the transverse segments to be small, which means that leaf segments have to be long; on the other hand, leaf segments cannot be too long compared to the transverse measure, as explained above.
 Balancing these two sides proves to be difficult.
 However, in the special case where the boundary of the end $X_+$ is isometric to a punctured torus, this is sometimes possible using rational approximation of irrational numbers, as we will explain now.